mrazjava/booklink/booklink-import-openlibrary/README.md

 consume messages and complete the import accordingly.

 ## Dump Processing
-Once uncompressed, data dumps must be prepared for GSON consumption as they are not in JSON ready import format.
+Once uncompressed, data dumps must be prepared before parsing as they are not in JSON ready import format.
 They are JSON exports, but they contain additional metadata which must be stripped.

 Author sample:
 ```